Port Railroads, Inc.: History

 According to an article by Don Browen, "the Port Railroad took over the 33 mi former Southern Pacific Buttonwillow Branch from Kern Junction to Buttonwillow and 47.6 mi of S.P.'s former Westside Branch from Fresno to Oxalis.
-Additionally S.P.'s former 24.6 Riverdale Branch from Ingle on the Westside Branch to Burrell was included in the transaction.
+Additionally S.P.'s former 24.6 Riverdale Branch from Ingle on the Westside Branch to Burrel was included in the transaction.
 This is a long term lease and not a purchase by Kyle Railways.
 What is the significance of the name Port Railroad?
 Kyle owned the name Port Railroad which it used for its railroad in San Francisco.
 When this railroad ceased operations, Kyle had an extra name which it decided would be used for its latest California acquisition.
 3 more locomotives, 2037, 2041, and 2042, were obtained for the increased workload."